adityaahir3105/JS-Mini-Project---1---JavaScript-Mini-Project---mapdw9dluhho/README.md

 # Sudoku-JS

-Sudoku-JS allows you to solve a Sudoku Puzzle online.
+Sudoku-JS allows you to solve a Sudoku puzzle online.

 ## To use Sudoku:

 * Click on "New Game" to load a new puzzle.
-* Set Diificulty Easy,Normal or Hard.
+* Set Difficulty: Easy, Normal or Hard.

 ## Features:

-* Diificulty level Easy,Normal and Hard.Base on level Empty cell Incerese or Decrease.
+* There are three difficulty levels: easy, normal, and difficult.
+Level-based empty cell, increase or decrease.

 * Reset the puzzle to start over if you have made a mistake.

-* Shows Validation based on user input if it's correct value for particular cell.User can also check validation by pressing button available on GUI.
+* It shows validation based on user input if it's the correct value for a particular cell.
+The user can also check validation by pressing the button available on the GUI.

-* User can visualize all the equal value cells on board by selecting particular cell.
+* A user can visualise all the equal value cells on the board by selecting a particular cell.